The Firearm-Related Harm and Violence Prevention Program Office

 A Roadmap for Transformative Action

 Following Colorado’s 2023 Public Health Roundtable on Firearm-Related Violence Prevention, Wellstone Collaborative Strategies and Trailhead Institute produced a summary report presenting a comprehensive understanding of how firearm-related death and injury impact people living in Colorado.
-The report introduces a population-level approach informed by a statewide, cross-sector collaborative of experts to address the factors that contribute to and protect communities from firearm harm.
+The report introduced a population-level approach informed by a statewide, cross-sector collaborative of experts to address the factors that contribute to and protect communities from firearm harm.

 We’re grateful to our partners at Colorado Health Institute who provided analysis support, and to many roundtable attendees who supported the report with their review.